-EMMA WALTON HAMILTON is a best-selling children’s author, editor, arts educator and arts and literacy advocate.
-She has co-authored over twenty children’s books with her mother, Julie Andrews, seven of which have been on the New York Times best-seller list, including the #1 bestselling series The Very Fairy Princess.
-Emma’s own book for parents and caregivers, Raising Bookworms: Getting Kids Reading for Pleasure and Empowerment, premiered as a #1 best-seller on Amazon.com in the literacy category and won a Parent’s Choice Gold Medal, silver medals from the Living Now and IPPY Book Awards, and Honorable Mention from ForeWord Magazine’s Best Book of the Year.
+EMMA WALTON HAMILTON (Executive Director) is a best-selling children’s author, editor, arts educator and arts and literacy advocate.
+She has co-authored over thirty children’s books with her mother, Julie Andrews, seven of which have been on the New York Times best-seller list, including the #1 bestselling series The Very Fairy Princess.
+Emma’s own book for parents and caregivers, Raising Bookworms: Getting Kids Reading for Pleasure and Empowerment, premiered as a #1 best-seller on Amazon.com in the literacy category and won a Parent’s Choice Gold Medal.
 Emma is a faculty member and directs both the Southampton Children’s Literature Fellows program and YAWP (the Young Artists and Writers Project).
-She is married to actor/producer/director Stephen Hamilton.
-Her blog, Emmasaries: Raising the Next Generation of Readers and Writers, can be found athttp://www.emmawaltonhamilton.com/blog
+In 1991, she co-founded Bay Street Theatre in Sag Harbor with her husband, actor/director/producer Stephen Hamilton.
+Her blog, Emmasaries: Raising the Next Generation of Readers and Writers, can be found at http://www.emmawaltonhamilton.com/blog

-ANNETTE HANDLEY CHANDLER is the Director of the Southampton Screenwriting Conference and teaches Screenwriting through the MFA Writing & Literature program.
+ANNETTE HANDLEY CHANDLER (screenwriting) teaches Screenwriting through the MFA Writing & Literature program.
 She has produced films for Paramount Pictures, Disney, PBS, ABC and CBS.
 Among them, the 2001 Emmy Award winning Ansel Adams: A Documentary directed by Ric Burns.
 A former literary agent and ABC programming executive in Los Angeles, Handley Chandler taught screenwriting at UCLA and Pepperdine University.
 Locally, she has written, directed and produced Plum TV’s documentary on vintner/sculptor Walter Channing.
 She writes fiction and has been published in numerous publications including the East Hampton Star, The Southampton Press and HamptonStyle Magazine.

-LOU ANN WALKER, editor of The Southampton Review, is a writer-in-residence and lecturer in the MFA Program in Writing and Literature at Stony Brook Southampton.
+LOU ANN WALKER, (fiction, essay) founding editor of The Southampton Review and director of the MFA in Creative Writing at Stony Brook Southampton. is a writer-in-residence and lecturer in the MFA Program in Writing and Literature at Stony Brook Southampton.
 She is also a screenwriter and journalist and has written for many publications, including The New York Times Magazine, The New York Times Book Review, New York Magazine, Parade, People, O, The Oprah Magazine, andEsquire.
 She’s the author of a number of books, including the memoir, A Loss for Words, winner of the Christopher Award and a Book of the Month Club Editor’s Choice, as well as a book on artist Roy Lichtenstein.
 Other awards include a Marguerite Higgins Distinguished Reporting Award, a New York Public Library Books of the Year, a National Social Studies Book Council Books of the Year Award and a National Endowment for the Arts Creative Writing Grant.
 She previously taught at Columbia and Marymount Manhattan College.